INTERNATIONAL HOTEL MANAGEMENT

 Student Learning Outcomes

-Upon successful completion of the AS in Hotel Operations and Management program, students will be able to:
+Upon successful completion of the AS in International Hotel Management program, students will be able to:

-The mission of the Hotel Operations Management program is to teach all aspects of operating a
+The mission of the International Hotel Management program is to teach all aspects of operating a

 hotel, from the front desk, housekeeping, and food and beverage